acuminous/zUnit/README.md

 ## About
 zUnit is a zero dependency, non-polluting<sup>[1](#1-non-polluting)</sup>, low magic<sup>[2](#2-low-magic)</sup>, test harness for Node.js that you can execute like any other JavaScript program.
 I wrote it because [mocha](https://mochajs.org/), my preferred test harness, is the number one culprit for vulnerabilities in my open source projects and I'm tired of updating them just because mocha, or one of its dependencies triggered an audit warning.

 Completely reimplementing mocha without dependencies would undoubtedly introduce even more issues.
-Consequently, zUnit lacks some advanced features, e.g. it does not support concurrent tests,  retries or advanced test discovery, but most of the other day-to-day features are present.
+Consequently, zUnit lacks some advanced features, e.g. it does not support concurrent tests, retries or true file globbing, but most of the other day-to-day features are present.
 Since writing zUnit I've begun to wonder whether these features were necessary in the first place.
 Many test suites are too small to benefit from parallel testing, and others may need to verify persistence and therefore require effort to isolate.
 Concurrent testing also has drawbacks - the test harness and reporters become more complex and the output must be buffered, delaying feedback.
 I'm also unconvinced about automaticaly retrying tests, I think it better to fix any that are flakey, and take a [statistical approach](https://www.npmjs.com/package/fast-stats) when results are naturally unpredictable.

 ##### 1 non-polluting
 You can add test functions (describe, it, etc) to the global namespace if you so wish...